 The classic: The Longest Day

-The Longest Day from 1962 is the classic movie about D-Day.
-It remains very close to historical events, recounting the military action on both sides hour by hour.
+The Longest Day from 1962 is the classic movie about D-Day, recounting the military action on both sides hour by hour.
 It is a massive production with an enormous line-up of stars.

 Even though the film won several Oscars, by today’s standards the black and white The Longest Day is far less impressive.
 Because original colour footage of the landing in Normandy has been discovered in the meantime, I would actually recommend to go for that if you want to get a realistic impression.